changlinli/shuangrimu/posts/elm-extensible-unions.md

 type SelectionElementChange = ...

--- We can make it clearer by separating out type aliases -- The Int indicates how many drinks type alias DrinkSelectionMsg = @Soda Int or @Water Int or @Juice Int
+-- The Int indicates how many drinks we've ordered of this type type alias DrinkSelectionMsg = @Soda Int or @Water Int or @Juice Int

 -- Returns what kind of drink and quantity a user has selected